-The Center for Entrepreneurism was created to sustain an entrepreneurial ecosystem within the College that provides education, apprenticeships, mentoring, capital access and professional skills development to students.
+The Women's Business & Entrepreneurship Center was created to sustain an entrepreneurial ecosystem within the College that provides education, apprenticeships, mentoring, capital access and professional skills development to students.
 It is dedicated to disseminating best practices for this ecosystem development to other small to mid-size higher education institutions.

-As part of the College’s Institute for Leadership & Professional Excellence, the Center for Entrepreneurism serves both undergraduate and graduate students, in addition to connecting with regional entrepreneurial and innovation communities.
+As part of the College’s Institute for Leadership & Professional Excellence, the Women's Business & Entrepreneurship Center serves both undergraduate and graduate students, in addition to connecting with regional entrepreneurial and innovation communities.

 There are four main components to the services provided: